 Growing up, I was unfamiliar with big box discount stores.
-The nearest Sam’s Club was over an hour away, and I still don’t think there is a Cosco within decent driving distance.
-Moreover, there’s an entry fee to enter the club–$40 in the case of Sam’s Club.
-This means I had never entered one of these stores, even though I routinely read financial bloggers’ paens to the mighty Cosco.
-So when my friend E casually mentioned that she has a Sam’s Club membership, I did what any good friend would do and relentlessly bombarded her with price inquiries until she finally agreed to let me come along.
+The nearest Sam’s Club was over an hour away, and I still don’t think there is a Costco within decent driving distance.
+Moreover, there’s an entry fee to enter the store–$40 in the case of Sam’s Club.
+This means I had never entered one of these stores, even though I routinely read financial bloggers’ paens to the mighty Costco.
+So when my friend E casually mentioned that she has a Sam’s Club membership, I did what any good friend would do: relentlessly bombarded her with price inquiries until she finally agreed to let me come along.

 True to money nerd form, I arrived with a printout of my Aldi price book on a clipboard and my phone set to act as a calculator.
 Some two hours later, I made a decision regarding whether or not we would buy a membership.
 First, however, enjoy being subjected to my unqualified, unquantified impressions of the store.

 1. “Don’t look Aldi, I still love you!”
 Aldi is literally across the road from Sam’s, and both are two miles from my house.
 Tie on location.

 2. “Wow, this store is huge.”
 Imagine this said in a tone of bewilderment.
 I don’t love having to walk a mile just to get my short list of staple goods, and I don’t particularly like being presented with way more options than I need.
 This is because I find the choices annoying to sift through, and choice-fatigue makes me more likely to impulse buy extra things (in bulk!), which is a terrible idea.
 Aldi simplifies this whole process by carrying almost completely Aldi-brand products, and a very streamlined, tight store layout.
 Aldi wins here.